Chapter 8.08

 d.
 The address and telephone number where additional information may be obtained.

 3. If the vehicle has current Washington registration plates, the officer shall check the records to learn the identity of the last owner of record.
-The officer or his department shall make a reasonable effort to contact the owner by telephone in order to give the owner the information on the notification sticker.
+The officer or their department shall make a reasonable effort to contact the owner by telephone in order to give the owner the information on the notification sticker.

-4. If the vehicle or hulk is not removed within 24 hours from the time the notification sticker is attached, the law enforcement officer may take custody of the vehicle or hulk and provide for the vehicle or hulk’s removal to a place of safety.
+4. If the vehicle or hulk is not removed within 24 hours from the time the notification sticker is attached, the law enforcement officer may take custody of the vehicle or hulk and provide for the vehicle’s or hulk’s removal to a place of safety.
 For the purposes of this section, a place of safety includes the business location of a registered disposer.

 5. When a vehicle or hulk is impounded pursuant to RCW 46.55.113, the Police Department shall, within 24 hours after the impoundment, mail notification of the impoundment to the last registered owner and the legal owner of the vehicle as shown on the records of the Department of Licensing or as otherwise reasonably ascertainable.
 The notification shall contain a certificate of mailing and shall inform the registered owner of the impoundment, redemption procedures, and opportunity for a hearing to contest the basis for the impoundment.
 The notice need not be mailed if the vehicle is redeemed prior to the mailing of the notice or if the registered owner and the legal owner are not reasonably ascertainable.